 “My duties are constantly changing.
 No two days are the same.”

 Born in Rugby, England and raised in Noosa from the age of seven, Cody knew from a young age that a career in events was the right path for him.
 He volunteered at his first event when he was just 12 years old before earning a casual position with IRONMAN at the age of 15.
-It was there through his colleagues that he heard about our Diploma of Events.
+It was there through his colleagues that he heard about our Diploma of Event Management.

 “I knew that this was what I wanted to study as soon as I left high school.
 When I joined the course my immediate goal was to gain a permanent position at IRONMAN, climb the ranks, and then hopefully move on to bigger and better things,” he said.